techsparksguru/symmetrics.github.io/faq.md

 All the reports are available under Dashboads menu.
 Please click "Dashboards" from the top menu and you will see the reports

 ### Can I select multiple values in filters e.g. multiple employers, multiple states, multiple cities, multiple job titles etc.
-Multiple values are available only in *paid subscriptions* for B2B users.</strong> For B2C users, we are working on a new subscription to enable multiple input-values for filters.
+Multiple values are available only in *paid subscriptions* for B2B users.
+For B2C users, we are working on a new subscription to enable multiple input-values for filters.
 Multiple values increase the load on our big data servers exponentially, so at this point the feature is not available for free tier
 <br>
 <br>